Boo Xu Ning

 Specialisation: Children, Youth, and Adults with Complex Trauma

-Xu Ning is an art psychotherapist with a keen interest in working with children, youths, and adults who have experienced complex trauma.
+Xu Ning is a trauma-informed art psychotherapist with a keen interest in working with children, youths, and adults who have experienced complex trauma.
 During her training as an art psychotherapist, she worked with individuals who struggled with addiction, as well as children, teens, and adults who experienced adverse childhood experiences.

 During her free time, Xu Ning enjoys working on different types of crafts, from weaving to clay work and embroidery.
 She is intrigued by materials that evoke sensorial touch and incorporates them into her art-making.